Fitting#

 After the fit, MINUIT offers the possibility to compute the confidence contours. gammapy provides an interface to this functionality through the Fit object using the stat_contour method.
 Here we defined a function to automate the contour production for the different parameter and confidence levels (expressed in terms of sigma):

-def make_contours(fit, datasets, result, npoints, sigmas):
+def make_contours(fit, datasets, model, params, npoints, sigmas):

 cts_sigma = []